 Mass plant propagation technology

-Having been long using plants such as hops and barley as ingredients for beer, the Kirin Group’s start of research efforts on related technology goes back to the 1980s and our original technology established for mass propagation of plants is currently attracting growing attention from various fields as a technology that can resolve social issues.
-Our unparalleled mass plant propagation technology is original and globally unprecedented in that it consists of four elemental technologies: Stem propagation technique (organ culture method), sprout propagation technique (PPR method), embryo propagation technique (somatic embryo method), and potato propagation technique (micro tuber method).
+Our research of plants began with beer ingredients such as hops and barley, developed into proprietary mass plant propagation technology in the 1980s.
+Recently, various sectors are increasingly focusing on this technology for its potential to solve social issues.
+Kirin’s mass plant propagation technology is original and globally unprecedented in that it consists of four elemental technologies: stem propagation technique (organ culture method), sprout propagation technique (PPR method), embryo propagation technique (somatic embryo method), and potato propagation technique (micro tuber method).

-Plant propagation is normally performed using seeds, cuttage, etc., but the cultivation period is limited and the growth rate is considerably low depending on the plant.
-However, Kirin’s mass propagation technology that we developed through our own research makes it possible to significantly increase the number of quality plants with the same characteristics as the parent plant regardless of the season.
+Plant propagation is normally performed using seeds, cuttings, etc., but the cultivation period is limited and the growth rate can be quite low depending on the plant.
+However, Kirin’s mass propagation technology that we developed through our own research makes it possible to significantly increase the number of quality plants with the same characteristics as the parent plant, regardless of the season.

-Kirin’s scenario analyses based on TCFD recommendations conducted in 2018 and 2019 show that climate change has a significant impact on yields of many agricultural products used as raw materials.
-Mass plant propagation technology is also useful for the mass propagation of new varieties, endangered species and useful plants, as well as for mass propagation aimed at promoting the spread of new varieties that have been developed in response to environmental changes.
-At one time, our technology faced the risk of elimination due to the withdrawal from the agribio business, but it is now positioned as one of Kirin's core research areas.
+Kirin’s scenario analyses based on the TCFD recommendations that we have conducted since 2018 show that climate change has a significant impact on yields of many agricultural products used as raw materials.
+Mass plant propagation technology is also useful for the mass propagation aimed at promoting the spread of new varieties that have been developed in response to environmental changes as well as for mass propagation of new varieties, endangered species, and useful plants, and we thus expect it to positively impact the sustainability of agriculture.

-For two years from 2014, the Kirin Central Research Institute was involved in the Ministry of Agriculture, Forestry and Fisheries project, “Dramatic Improvement of Production of Seeds and Seedlings of Bursaphelenchus Xylophilus - Resistant Black Pine for Regeneration of Coastal Forests in the Tohoku Region.”* We remain engaged in the regeneration of the coastal protection forests that suffered devastating damage from the tsunami in 2011.
-In 2017, black pine seedlings produced using technology developed by the Kirin Central Research Institute were planted in the grounds of the Kirin Brewery Sendai Plant on a trial basis.
-In 2018, the Institute conducted a study of those seedlings together with the students of Miyagi Prefecture Shibata Nourin High School, who assisted with the development.
-The Institute also participated, together with the Kirin Brewery Sendai Plant, in tree-planting activities organized by Miyagi Mori-no-Kai, conducting new trial plantings in disasteraffected coastal areas of Higashi-Matsushima.
+For two years from 2014, the Kirin Central Research Institute participated in the Ministry of Agriculture, Forestry and Fisheries project, “Dramatic Improvement of Production of Seeds and Seedlings of Bursaphelenchus Xylophilus - Resistant Black Pine for Regeneration of Coastal Forests in the Tohoku Region.”
+We worked to regenerate the coastal protection forests that suffered devastating damage from the tsunami in 2011.

 - Agriculture, Forestry and Fisheries Industry/Food Industry Science and Technology Research Promotion Project (lead institution: Forest Tree Breeding Center, Forestry and Forest Products Research Institute, Forest Research and Management Organization)